yourdudeken/mpesa-callback/README.md

 cd mpesa-callback

 # Set up for your project using a template
-./scripts/setup-project.sh my-ecommerce-store ecommerce-store
+./scripts/setup-project.sh my-project-name
-cd ../my-ecommerce-store-mpesa-callback
+cd ../my-project-name

+#Replace 'my-project-name' with your project name

 # Install dependencies and configure
 npm install